 1) What is the purchase procedure?

 It should be noted that this is similar to the established real estate pre-construction condo purchase process.
 The big difference is, in real estate, once you have made your second or third deposit, the developer commences construction of the building.
-This may have taken 6 months, and now you have to wait a couple of years for the construction to be complete and you then can move in.
+This may have taken 6 months, and now you have to wait a year or two for the construction to be complete and you then can move in.
 With the Caribe Explorer project, you will close in less than 60 days, head over to Malaysia for the trip back to Miami and move aboard, all within a couple of months of your deposit, not years!

 2) I accept there are high maintenance and operational expenses in owning a superyacht.
 How are the operating expenses of Caribe Explorer covered?